Orientation Schedule and Activities

 Yes, students admitted to the fall semester are required to view a series of pre-orientation videos.
 You will receive an email in May when the pre-orientation videos are available.
 Refer to your MyStatus checklist to see which videos you need to watch.

 The pre-orientation checklist has information on what to pack.
 You can also watch our Pack and Prep video.

 Do I need to bring my vaccine documentation with me?

-Students under the age of 22 are required to document receipt of a meningococcal (bacterial meningitis) vaccine before they can register for classes.
+Before you can register for classes, you must provide proof of immunity to measles.
+If you will be under age 22 on the first day of classes of the semester you enter UT, you must also provide documentation of a meningococcal (bacterial meningitis) vaccine administered within a specified timeframe before you can register.
 Visit Healthyhorns to learn more about immunization and medical clearance requirements, exclusions and exemptions, documentation submission and more—and be sure to submit your documentation to University Health Services (UHS) no later than two weeks prior to your session.
 You should also bring a copy to orientation.

 International students (students who are not U.S. citizens or permanent residents, even if they went to a Texas high school) must satisfy additional immunization and tuberculosis testing requirements before they can register for classes.
-It can take up to five days for University Health Services (UHS) to process your documentation and remove your medical bar.
-To avoid course registration delays, please make all attempts to complete these requirements before coming to orientation.
-You should submit your documentation to UHS before orientation, if possible, or early on the first day of your session.
+To avoid course registration delays, please make all attempts to complete these requirements by submitting your documents to UHS before coming to orientation – preferably two weeks prior.
+If you cannot submit your documentation to UHS before orientation, take them to UHS early on the first day of your session.

 Do I have to bring my transcript to orientation?

 You may find it helpful to have a copy of your transcript with you during your academic advising appointment, but it is not required in order to register for orientation or to register for classes during orientation.